 Obtaining Arizona Homeowners Insurance

 Virtually every owner of a home buys homeowners insurance.
 It is probably your most valuable possession.
-However, many buyers fail to take full advantage of the policy's coverage because they do not insure the home to its full replacement cost.
+However, many buyers fail to take full advantage of the policy's coverage because they don't insure the home to its full replacement cost.
 A standard homeowners policy will provide the following coverages:

 - Coverage on detached outbuildings on the same premises